 It is worth noting that the higher the temperature increase will end up being, the worse the repercussions for our ecosystems and our habitable areas and global living standards will be.
 Thus, even if we slightly miss the 2 degree target, this would be a much better outcome than the ~3.5-4 degree increase we are currently on a trajectory towards.
 This article by Glen Peters, a climate scientist at the Cicero institute for climate research in Oslo is a sobering look at the feasibility of staying below 2 degrees

 If we look at emissions by region we see that absolute emissions have started to slowly decline in the last few years in both Europe and the US, although at a very slow pace.
-At the same time, the emissions of especially China rose very quickly as it becomes wealthier and has big construction and energy needs.
+At the same time, the emissions of especially China rose very quickly as it become wealthier and had big construction and energy needs.
 Climate diplomacy should therefore be an important part of the solution, but let’s first look at the things that rich countries (such as Germany, where I live) can do by themselves.

 The case for a carbon tax

 Quite a few climate activists on the left argue that Capitalism is to blame for climate change and that to combat climate change we should reach for non market based solutions; consumption overall should be lowered, either voluntarily or, if necessary and possible, by force.
 I think that this is wrong and that we should instead try to come up with incentives and mechanisms that align capitalist interests with reducing emissions.
 GDP growth is not intrinsically linked to growing resource consumption as the service sector can be a driver of GDP growth.
 Emissions and GDP growth are already decoupling in rich economies with emissions slowly falling and GDP steadily increasing — we now have to speed this process up.
 One great way of doing this is a carbon tax that would be levied on all forms of fossil fuels.
 At a sufficient level it would bring corporations and people to reduce their emissions just so they pay less in taxes.
-It would mean that areas where switching to clean sources of energy are cheapest would do so first, out of pure monetary considerations.
+It would mean that areas where switching to clean sources of energy are easiest and therefore most lucrative would do so first, out of pure monetary considerations.

 An emissions trading scheme if designed well could also work instead of a carbon tax; here, a fixed number of certificates for emissions is generated by the state and these are then traded in a market where polluters have to buy certificates for their emissions.
 The end result of both strategies when designed well is similar, just the way of getting there is different.
 In a trading scheme the emissions are fixed and the price is cleared by the market; when using a carbon tax, the price for emissions is set and the emissions fall accordingly.
 I slightly prefer a carbon tax because the stable and increasing price can be used for long term planning.
 It is also more transparent: the price for heating oil for the normal consumer would carry the same markup as that paid for industry that burns coal for steel production per unit of CO2 emissions.
 But both would be fine if the details are right.

 Even an imperfect tax would already be a good step.
 Three things are important to get right: first, a carbon tax has to include all sources of energy that come from fossil fuels, including coal used for electricity production.
 Second, the tax has to start at a high enough level (35-70 Euro / ton of CO2 is thought to be an acceptable level and is also what international oil companies anticipated and used for the past few years internally to decide long term investments Estimates for the social cost of a ton of CO2 vary substantially.
 The 35 to 70 EUR / ton of CO2 is referenced here e.g..
 Vox has a good overview of carbon tax proposals that talks about various issues of carbon taxes ).
-Third, it has to subsequently increase year by year by at least 3% (a 3% annual would mean a doubling of the tax every 25 years, a more ambitous 7% annual rise would double the price every 10 years) to constantly raise the pressure on emitters.
+Third, it should subsequently increase year by year by at least a few percentage points (a 3% annual would mean a doubling of the tax every 25 years, a more ambitous 7% annual rise would double the price every 10 years) to constantly raise the pressure on emitters.

 Looking at the transport sector, modern cars emit a ton of CO2 for roughly every 8.000 kilometers they drive The EU mandates that new cars can only emit a certain amount of CO2 per driven kilometer.
 It targets fleet wide averages, the current of 130g CO2 / km is from 2015, for 2021 a lowering to 95 g CO2 / km is planned .
 Coincidentally, the amount of CO2 emitted when travelling by airplane in modern passengers airplanes at close to capacity is roughly similar for the distance travelled - traveling 1000 km via plane produces roughly the same emissions as travelling the same distance alone in a car Carbonindependent has an overview that shows how this comparison is calculated.
 Raw CO2 Emissions are actually lower per passenger kilometer at around 90g CO2/km but emitting them at high altitude is probably significantly worse for the climate and so the number that is used is 180g CO2/km, somewhat higher than that of cars.
 It shows how crazy inefficient our cars are with their heavy weight and poor energy efficiency. .
 Kerosene, the fuel for jets, is not taxed at all for international flights, which definitely has to be rectified.
 If you were to apply a carbon tax to Kerosene as well at initially 50 € / ton, a plane ticket for a return flight of a distance of 1000 km would incur additional initial taxes of around 15 Euros.

 In transport one interesting thing is that taxation is so different in different areas for historic reasons.
 Petrol and diesel for cars is taxed quite substantially already in many European countries, in Germany for example at 65 cents / liter for petrol which comes down to around 250 € / ton of CO2 I have created a Nextjournal notebook with this and various other auxiliary calculations .
-The revenue of the tax is in parts used to pay for roads etc but in the context of a carbon tax it can already be seen as increasing the wholesale price by a government decreed level.
+The revenue of the tax is in parts used to pay for roads etc. but in the context of a carbon tax it can already be seen as increasing the wholesale price by a government decreed level.